MBBS in Italy

 Medical Universities in Italy are among the oldest universities in the world.
 The world ranking of most Italian Medical Universities is under the Top 1000 Universities in the world.
 Here are some of the best Top Ranked Medical Universities in Italy-

-University of Bologna - This is the oldest university in Europe, founded in 1088, and it is consistently ranked among the top medical schools in the world.
-In the QS World University Rankings 2022, it was ranked 165th in the world and 6th in Italy.
+University of Bologna - This is the oldest university in Europe.
+It was founded in 1088 and is consistently ranked among the top medical schools in the world.
+In the QS World University Rankings 2023, it was ranked 165th in the world and 6th in Italy.

 University of Milano - This University is located in Milan and is known for its excellence in medical research.
-In the QS World University Rankings 2022, it was ranked 149th in the world and 5th in Italy.
+In the QS World University Rankings 2023, it was ranked 149th worldwide and 5th in Italy.

-University of Rome 'La Sapienza'- This is the largest university in Rome and is one of the most aged Universities in Europe.
-In the QS World University Rankings 2022, it was ranked 177th in the world and 7th in Italy.
+University of Rome 'La Sapienza'- This is the largest university in Rome and one of Europe's oldest Universities.
+In the QS World University Rankings 2023, it was ranked 177th worldwide and 7th in Italy.

-University of Padua - The University is located in Padua and is one of the oldest in Italy, founded in 1222.
-In the QS World University Rankings 2022, it was ranked 242nd in the world and 10th in Italy.
+University of Padua - The University is located in Padua and is one of the oldest in Italy.
+It was founded in 1222.
+In the QS World University Rankings 2023, it was ranked 242nd in the world and 10th in Italy.

 University of Torino - This University is located in Turin and is known for its strong focus on medical research.
-In the QS World University Rankings 2022, it was ranked 357th in the world and 15th in Italy.
+In the QS World University Rankings 2023, it was ranked 357th worldwide and 15th in Italy.

 These are just a few examples of the top medical schools in Italy, and many more institutions provide excellent medical education and research opportunities.